MrJanHorak/spelling-bee-practice-tool-back-end/README.md

 Speech recognition is implemented using [react-speech-recognition](https://github.com/JamesBrill/react-speech-recognition) in combination with a [speech recognition polyfill](https://github.com/JamesBrill/react-speech-recognition/blob/master/docs/POLYFILLS.md) usinging [Speechly's](https://www.speechly.com/) free tier.

 The voice selection option in the profile view is adapted from the react-speech-kit [Github repository from MikeyParten](https://github.com/MikeyParton/react-speech-kit/blob/master/examples/src/useSpeechRecognition.jsx)

+[React-qr-code](https://www.npmjs.com/package/react-qr-code) and [react-qr-reader](https://www.npmjs.com/package/react-qr-reader) NPM libraries were used to assist in the qr-code generation and login.

+I use [crypto-js](https://www.npmjs.com/package/crypto-js) to encrypt and decrypt the user login information for the Qr code.

 Avatars:
 All individually downloaded for free from flaticon.
 The entire pack can be found at: [Icon Pack: Animals | Flat](https://www.flaticon.com/packs/animals-3)